-The Boston University Rocket Propulsion Group (BURPG) is an undergraduate research group that designs, manufactures, and launches rockets, funded entirely by private sponsors and donors.
-Our current goal is to launch Starscraper, our 30 foot sub-orbital launch vehicle, in the summer of 2016.
+The Boston University Rocket Propulsion Group (BURPG) is an undergraduate research group that designs, manufactures, and launches rockets.
+Our current goal is to launch Starscraper, a 31 foot liquid bi-propellant launch vehicle, to 120 km.

 Why we do it